madandev02/madandev02/README.md

 ### Welcome to my GitHub profile!
 🎯 I'm a passionate Frontend Developer focused on building modern, responsive, and user-friendly web applications with **React, Tailwind CSS, and Bootstrap**.
-I'm currently expanding my skills into backend development with **Node.js, Express, and databases** to transition into Fullstack development.
+I'm currently expanding my skills into backend development with **Java (Spring Boot), Node.js, Express, and databases** to transition into Fullstack development.
 I also enjoy mobile development with Flutter and React Native.
 My background in IT support, networking, and system administration gives me a solid foundation for building scalable and efficient applications.